New York City Fire Department | Evaluated Learning Experience

 Executive Leadership for Emergency Medical Services (MNG 420)

-Upon successful completion of the course, students will be able to: identify various social styles to better communicate with employees and the public; identify and describe roles and responsibilities of an EMS Deputy Chief; develop and define strategies for effective meetings; understand how to utilize statistics to improve performance; define issues and concerns with Emergency Medical Dispatch and how to improve communication between dispatchers and field units; identify organizational behavior and how to improve it; understand the benefits and limitations of networking for response duties; describe capabilities of Deputy Chief position in relation to Special Operations Command; identify best practices for effective mentoring; develop effective writing and report processing; define leadership principles needed that benefit subordinates; identify the role of an EMS Deputy Chief at special events; and describe proper interactions with OPI and the press in order to benefit the public and the FDNY.
+Upon successful completion of the course, students will be able to: Version 1: Upon successful completion of the course, students will be able to: identify various social styles to better communicate with employees and the public; identify and describe roles and responsibilities of an EMS Deputy Chief; develop and define strategies for effective meetings; understand how to utilize statistics to improve performance; define issues and concerns with Emergency Medical Dispatch and how to improve communication between dispatchers and field units; identify organizational behavior and how to improve it; understand the benefits and limitations of networking for response duties; describe capabilities of Deputy Chief position in relation to Special Operations Command; identify best practices for effective mentoring; develop effective writing and report processing; define leadership principles needed that benefit subordinates; identify the role of an EMS Deputy Chief at special events; and describe proper interactions with OPI and the press in order to benefit the public and the FDNY.
+Version 2: Includes all of version 1, with additional time for field internship.

-This course is designed for Captains who have been newly promoted to Deputy Chiefs.
+Versions 1 and 2: Major topics taught in this course include: This course is designed for Captains who have been newly promoted to Deputy Chiefs.
 The course is project-based and conducted mostly in small groups.
-Major topics include: roles and reponsibilities, social styles, effective meetings, radio programming, design and coordination of subway medical plans, emergency medical dispatch overview, networking strategies, leadership roles, live drills/simulations, mentoring, report writing, roles at special events, and media inquiries.
+Major topics include: roles and responsibilities, social styles, effective meetings, radio programming, design and coordination of subway medical plans, emergency medical dispatch overview, networking strategies, leadership roles, live drills/simulations, mentoring, report writing, roles at special events, and media inquiries.
 Deputy Chiefs make final presentations at FDNY Headquarters.
+Prerequisite: Advanced Leadership in Emergency Medical Service-Captains Course (MNG300).